-- Demonstrate entry-level proficiency using industry standard software and resources such as: Maya, ZBrush, Photoshop, After-Effects, Nuke, and Premiere to design, create and render digital visual effects.
+- Demonstrate entry-level proficiency using industry standard software and resources such as: Maya, ZBrush, Photoshop, Nuke, and DaVinci Resolve to design, create and render digital visual effects.
 (Performance, Problem Solving, Responsibility) - Demonstrate appropriate project management skills, such as scheduling, and maintaining deadlines, for entry into the 3D Animation and VFX industry.
 (Collaboration, Communication, Performance, Problem Solving, Responsibility) - Demonstrate a holistic approach to see the entire scope of a project and how each individual's roles interface and impact others.
-(Collaboration, Performance, Responsibility) Develop the ability to adapt to team diversity, varying timetables, art styles and processes.
+(Collaboration, Performance, Responsibility) - Develop the ability to adapt to team diversity, varying timetables, art styles and processes.
 (Collaboration, Communication, Problem Solving, Responsibility) - Use analytical thinking skills to design, develop and troubleshoot.
 (Communication, Performance, Problem Solving, Responsibility) - Analyze and interpret user requirements to design and develop appropriate solutions.
 (Communication, Performance, Problem Solving, Responsibility) - Interpret information received from a variety of sources; including reference manuals, the Internet, computerized help systems and colleagues.
 (Collaboration, Communication, Performance, Problem Solving) - Identify own skills and abilities and develop strategies for effectively using them in group settings.
 (Communication, Problem Solving) - Demonstrate the ability to effectively communicate both verbally and in writing and through a visual medium.
 (Communication, Performance, Responsibility) - Prepare an employment portfolio including a resume, cover letter, letters of reference and Show Reel/work samples and pitch a concept.
 (Collaboration, Communication, Performance, Responsibility)

-Year One Subject Descriptions (34 credit hours) Cohort 2019

-HASO 101 - Health and Safety in the Office 15 lec/ 0 lab/1 credit

-This module covers occupational health and safety, specifically in offices and at computer workstations.
+Year One Subject Descriptions (34 Semester Credits) HASO 101 - Health and Safety in the Office This module covers occupational health and safety, specifically in offices and at computer workstations.
 It covers the health implications of sedentary work at a computer workstation.

-- Duties and responsibilities. - Risk Management. - Identify and assess Occupational Health and Safety risks at computer workstations. - Recommend and communicate solutions to Occupational Health and Safety Risks.
+Knowledge and Skills Duties and responsibilities.
+Risk Management.
+Identify and assess Occupational Health and Safety risks at computer workstations.
+Recommend and communicate solutions to Occupational Health and Safety Risks.